Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "If you don't like something change it; if you can't change it, change the way you think about it."
+> "Spend eighty percent of your time focusing on the opportunities of tomorrow rather than the problems of yesterday."
-> — **Mary Engelbreit**
+> — **Brian Tracy**

 ---

-_Last updated: 08 June 2025 ⏳_
+_Last updated: 09 June 2025 ⏳_